14 Day Enterprise Trial

 To view a more detailed breakdown on savings with a comparison chart, click on the link below:

 DocVerify does not collect protected health information (PHI), and DocVerify is not an EMR.
-DocVerify allows electronic signatures to be completed on existing documents in a way that permits compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) — a United States law.
-As a business associate to covered entities, DocVerify has adopted measures to ensure that it remains in compliance with HIPAA and any business associate agreements it enters into.
+DocVerify allows electronic signatures to be completed on existing documents in a way that permits security requirements with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) — a United States law.
+As a business associate to covered entities, DocVerify has adopted measures to ensure that it conforms with HIPAA and any business associate agreements it enters into.
 DocVerify allows its users to allow end users to electronically sign documents if they have a HIPAA-enabled account and a business associate agreement in place.

 What does it mean to be "HIPAA compliant"?